turbot/steampipe-plugin-turbot/docs/tables/turbot_control.md

 # Table: turbot_control

-Controls in Turbot respresent the state of a given check (control type) against a resource.
+Controls in Turbot represent the state of a given check (control type) against a resource.
 For example, is encryption at rest enabled for an AWS EBS Volume.

 Queries to this table must specify (usually in the `where` clause) at least one